Skip to main content

 • The token is manually revoked from Facebook’s security settings

 When a token expires, TheOptimizer can no longer sync data or run automation for the accounts under that profile.
-To re-authenticate:
+Click Re-Authenticate on the profile card and complete the OAuth flow again to refresh the token.
+Re-authenticating refreshes the token without losing any account history, automation settings, or tags.

 You will receive email notifications when a profile needs re-authentication.
 Do not ignore them.
 If a profile becomes invalid and is not refreshed, all automation and data sync for its accounts will silently stop.